pedroaovieira/ctf/01_OSINT/hactoria_contract/cold_war_enemies/README.md

-# Hactoria - Cold War Enemies
+# Hacktoria - Cold War Enemies

-# Hactoria
+# Hacktoria

 Greetings Special Agent K. Perhaps you remember our old friend Maksim Kotova?
 After his capture in Panama he was more than willing to cooporate for reduced sentences.